-- Bring your valid passport or another form of valid government-issued photo identification.
+- Bring your passport or another form of government-issued photo identification.

 - If the name in your photo identification differs from the name on the documents you wish to have notarized, please bring evidence of a name change.

-- Bring the entire document, even if only one page is to be notarized.
+- Bring the entire document, even if only one page needs to be notarized.

 - If your document requires witnesses in addition to the notary, you are responsible for providing these witnesses.
 Consular staff cannot serve as witnesses.
 Witnesses cannot be a spouse or a relative, and each witness will need photo identification.
 This is particularly important with regard to last wills and testaments.